Yasmin’s books are now available on Amazon.

 Illustrations by Jo-Ann Apolzer and nineteen of her art students.
 Foreword by Dr. Ross O’Neil.

 Grandpa’s Gift: The Story of the Canadians’ WWI Battle to Win Vimy Ridge

 Grandpa’s Gift tells a story through a grandpa’s eyes to his grandson of an historical battle won by Canadians during WWI on the 100th anniversary.
 Winning Vimy Ridge from the Germans was instrumental in placing the young nation of Canada on the world map.
 Many Canadian lost their lives fighting to give the Allies a win after so many losses.
 An educational history lesson to all.
 Middle Grade readers will enjoy this quick read through history.

-“This is a fine book. . . . well researched, well considered and well constructed. . . .
-When one reads the description of the attack on Vimy Ridge, all the important necessary details of the battle are there and are presented with movement, clarity and immediacy that impels every reader (regardless of age) to be part of the ferocious momentum of the event.” – Mark Dwor, Vancouver, Chairman, Canadian Academy of Independent Scholars
+Grandpa’s Gift has earned praise from historians for its historical accuracy and its ability to capture the attention of young readers.
+Mark Dwor (Vancouver, Chairman, Canadian Academy of Independent Scholars) declares, “All the important necessary details of the battle are there and are presented with movement, clarity and immediacy that impels every reader (regardless of age) to be part of the ferocious momentum of the event.“

 The Sonoran Desert Series

 Arizona is also a harsh land.
 Years of drought make the dry landscape beg for more monsoon rains in the summer months.
 How life exists under these extremes leaves you to wonder about nature.
-It is this which has guided me to write a series of educational children’s story about the survival of this very wild life to help young readers learn about nature at its best and worst.
+This was what guided me to write a series of educational children’s stories about the lives of animals and birds in this harsh environment, to help young readers learn about nature at its best and worst.